Yoska393/rrda/README.md

 # ridge redundancy analysis (rrda)

+## Citation

+Yoshioka, H., Aubert, J., Iwata, H., and Mary-Huard, T., 2025.
+Ridge Redundancy Analysis for High-Dimensional Omics Data.

+## Overview

+Hello Bonjour,

+Here I store all the scripts for the simulations and applications, and my own functions used for the analysis.

+This package provides functions for performing **ridge redundancy analysis (rrda)**, which is useful for modeling the relationship between a matrix of response variables (**Y**; n × q ) and a matrix of explanatory variables (**X**;  n × p ).
+The method is designed to handle **high-dimensional data efficiently**, allowing computation and storage optimization.

 ## Data

 For the application data, the data for breast cancer (Witten et al., 2009) and soybean data (Dang et al., 2023) are stored on this page.
 Also, refer to Ruiz-Arenas and González 2020) for the methylation data.

 The metabolome data were downloaded from the RIKEN DropMet website (http://prime.psc.riken.jp/menta.cgi/prime/drop_index) ; ID: DM0071, DM0072.

-## Overview

-Hello Bonjour,

-Here I store all the scripts for the simulations and applications, and my own functions used for the analysis.
-Also, the application data of breast cancer and soybean are stored as .rds file in a folder (RDAdata).
+The application data of breast cancer and soybean are stored as .rds file in a folder (RDAdata).
 For methylation data, you can refer to the R package (MEAL, Ruiz-Arenas and González 2024)

-This package provides functions for performing **ridge redundancy analysis (rrda)**, which is useful for modeling the relationship between a matrix of response variables (**Y**; n × q ) and a matrix of explanatory variables (**X**;  n × p ).
-The method is designed to handle **high-dimensional data efficiently**, allowing computation and storage optimization.

-This repository contains functions for Ridge Redundancy Analysis (rrda) and cross-validation for high-dimensional regression problems, such as omics data analysis.
-The main functions are `rrda.fit` for fitting the rrda model and `rrda.cv` for performing cross-validation.

 ## Installation